 Disregarded Entity LLC

-As LLCs started to become more and more critical, IRS decided to adopt an already-existing tax category to LLCs instead of creating a new one.
+As LLCs started to become more and more critical, the IRS decided to adopt an already-existing tax category to LLCs instead of creating a new one.
 The most significant advantage of LLCs is that the owners can also show loss/profit of the company in their tax returns.

-Disregarded Entity business type is independent of its owner to some extent for specific purposes.
+A Disregarded Entity business type is independent of its owner to some extent for specific purposes.
 However, it is entirely integrated to its owner when it comes to “taxes.”
 Sole proprietorships and partnerships are examples of this business types because their owners show the profit of their company in their tax returns.
 Businesses are usually not “disregarded” (except for S Corporations and REITs).

-According to IRS, an LLC is either a “sole proprietorship” or a partnership, which means most of them are, for tax purposes, disregarded entities.
+According to the IRS, an LLC is either a “sole proprietorship” or a partnership, which means most of them are, for tax purposes, disregarded entities.
 However, they can choose to be classified as a company by filing Form-8832.

 As of 2009, LLCs are also responsible for some federal taxes such as alcohol, firearms, and tobacco.
 Therefore, if LLCs are accountable for these taxes, they need an EIN (Employer Identification Number) and a bank account.